If you ain't got one, you better get one presto

-- In The Dark Knight Strikes Again, The Question mentions a manifesto almost immediately after he is introduced.
+- The Dark Knight Strikes Again: The Question mentions a manifesto almost immediately after he is introduced.
 Later on, he is established as a hardcore anti-authoritarian technophobe.

-- The massively paranoid and violent Rorschach from Watchmen spends a lot of time writing in his diary which doubles as a manifesto and criminal case research, which by the end of the story holds the clues and evidence to the overarching plot.
-His final act before embarking on one last mission that he's not certain he will survive (he doesn't), is to mail the diary to the right-wing extremist newspaper The Frontiersman.
+- The massively paranoid and violent Rorschach from Watchmen spends a lot of time writing in his diary, which doubles as a manifesto and criminal case research and which by the end of the story holds the clues and evidence to the overarching plot.
+His final act before embarking on one last mission that he's not certain he will survive (he doesn't) is to mail the diary to the right-wing extremist newspaper The Frontiersman.

-- The Transformers: More Than Meets the Eye establishes that Megatron was once this.
-Subverted in that he wanted an entirely peaceful revolution against the evils of Functionism, the fundamentalist belief among some Cybertronians that one's rights and role in society should be entirely determined by what one transforms into; Megatron had a brilliant mind, but was stuck in the role of a miner because that's what he was built for.
-The senate considered his writings a threat to society and first tried to have him brainwashed, then framed for a brawl he didn't participate in, then killed while in jail, then sent to be a gladiator.
+- The Transformers: More than Meets the Eye establishes that Megatron was once this.
+Subverted in that he wanted an entirely peaceful revolution against the evils of Functionism, the fundamentalist belief among some Cybertronians that one's rights and role in society should be entirely determined by what one transforms into; Megatron had a brilliant mind but was stuck in the role of a miner because that's what he was built for.
+The senate considered his writings a threat to society and first tried to have him killed while in jail over a brawl he didn't start, then sent to an asteroid prison, then brainwashed when he just kept writing.
 With all that happening to him, it's probably no wonder he eventually gave up on pacifism and turned to more violent methods.
-The comic eventually gives him a redemption arc, and has him rediscover his peaceful revolutionary ways.
+The comic eventually gives him a redemption arc and has him rediscover his peaceful revolutionary ways.

 - A borderline example in The Punisher (2004): Before going on to storm Howard Saint's offices, Frank Castle writes a letter where he makes clear his decision to "pursue natural justice" so nobody will be confused about his reasons.
 Since the movie showcases the Punisher's Origin Story, nobody but Saint (and Castle's neighbors) knows he's a vigilante yet.
 The letter is an If I Dont Return so people understand why is he doing what he did.

 - Played for Laughs in Thor: Ragnarok with Korg.
-He explains that he was exiled to Sakaar for trying to start a revolution against his corrupt government.
+He explains that he was arrested for trying to start a revolution against his corrupt government.
 Unfortunately he didn't make enough manifestos and the only people who showed up to the first meeting were his mom, his mom's boyfriend, and the cops there to arrest him.

 - In Sirantha Jax: Endgame, Loras publishes a manifesto telling his people, the La'hengrin, that he has a cure for their chemically-induced docility and to rise up against the Nicuan Empire.
 The manifesto also contains an overview of guerrilla warfare tactics.